-C. Findings and Recommendations Related to New Products and Quality Change
+Findings and Recommendations related to New Products and Quality Change

-The three types of substitution bias listed in Table 1 account for just a little under half (0.5 percentage point) of the 1.1 percentage point bias identified by the Boskin Commission.
-Slightly over half (0.6 percentage point) results from the difficulty of adjusting fully for quality change and the introduction of new products.
+The three types of substitution bias listed in Table 1 account for just a little under half (0.5 percentage points) of the 1.1 percentage point bias identified by the Boskin Commission.
+Slightly over half (0.6 percentage points) results from the difficulty of adjusting fully for quality change and the introduction of new products.
 Economists have known since Hicks (1940) that the introduction of a new product should be dealt with in a COL index by estimating its reservation price and including the consumer surplus attributable to the introduction of the product.
 While accepting this framework, the Boskin Commission did not make any of its own estimates of the consumer-surplus value of new products.
-Instead, it took the more cautious view of primarily including estimates of explicit dimensions of quality change and the late introduction of major new products into the index.
-As stated above, VCRs, cellular phones, and other products were included in the CPI a decade or more after they had penetrated the market and their price had fallen by 80 percent or more.
-Previous research allowed an estimate to be made of the bias in the CPI that occurred as a result of the late introduction of these new productions.
+Instead, it took the more cautious view of primarily including estimates of explicit dimensions of quality change and the late introduction of major new products were included in the CPI a decade or more after they had